SyndaKitty/Ideas/README.md

 ## Rules
-I've created a set of rules to prevent myself from switching away from projects too often.
+This set of rules exists to prevent myself from switching away from projects too often.
-1. `Currently working on` may only contain up to 5 projects at once
+1. `Currently working on` may only contain up to 3 projects at once
 2. Projects may only leave `Currently working on` once they are feature complete
-3. I get 2 free removal "points" a year that will allow me to override rule #2
+3. I get 2 free removals a year that will allow me to override rule #2

    This is to make it so that I can still get rid of projects that I'm just not having fun doing